altcatalin/cocogitto-commitlint-demo/README.md

 2. default configuration, `fix` commit type
 3. default configuration, `feat` commit type
 4. default configuration, `feat` commit type with `!` after type

+Findings:

+- cocogitto failing on first commit of type `feat`
+- cocogitto it will never do an auto bump to the `1.0.0` version - see [cocogitto note](https://docs.cocogitto.io/guide/#auto-bump)